 The faculty of the Political Science program use a variety of methods for evaluating the student learning outcomes.
-These include exams, internships, research projects with faculty members and exit surveys that are also used as part of the systematic assessment plan for the program.
-Finally, students take a senior capstone course that includes debates, class presentations and critical thinking essays.
+These include a portfolio which contains transcripts, major papers written for courses in the discipline, co-curricular data and other pertinent information.
+The portfolios are evaluated by faculty members at the end of the student's senior year.
+Exams, internships, research projects with faculty members, exit surveys are also used as part of the systematic assessment plan for the program.
+Finally, students take a senior capstone course that includes a major research project, class presentations and critical thinking essays.